Lcohen5/Library_Builder/REGENE_Docker_M3/README.md

 ghcr.io/rgcgithub/regenie/regenie:v3.0.1.gz
 ```

-- The Dockerfile and wrapper script were written by Logan Cohen for use in an educational genomics setting on Apple Silicon (M3 Pro).
 - REGENIE is distributed under the MIT License.
 For full license details, see the [REGENIE GitHub repository](https://github.com/rgcgithub/regenie).
+- Program logic created by by Logan Cohen for use in an educational genomics setting on Apple Silicon (M3 Pro).
-- Assistance in building and documenting this setup was provided by Lyric, an AI assistant powered by OpenAI’s GPT-4o model.
-AI contributed to debugging and documentation, but all core logic was human-developed.
+- Assistance with debugging and documentation was provided by Lyric (OpenAI’s GPT-4o model)